LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Introduction

-A taxonomy for organizing information assets starts with broad categories and branches into increasingly specific subcategories.
-In this way, factual claims can be categorized into meaningful categories, allowing for the identification of distinct claims, reduction of redundancy, and exploration of information at multiple levels of granularity.
-For example, broad categories can group COVID-19 vaccine-related claims into overarching topics such as public health, while more detailed categories can address specific claims about vaccine safety.
-Such structured organization enhances fact-checking and research workflows, and offers a clearer understanding of the themes and patterns in factual claims.
+Motivated by the challenges, prior studies, and practical applications discussed above, this paper introduces \LLMTaxo, a novel framework utilizing large language models (LLMs) for automatically constructing a topic taxonomy given a collection of factual claims from social media within a specific topic domain.
+The taxonomy starts with broad categories and branches into increasingly specific subcategories.
+In this way, factual claims can be categorized into hierarchical categories, allowing for the efficient exploration of information at multiple levels of granularity.
+For example, broad categories can group COVID-19 vaccine-related claims into overarching topics such as ``Public Health,'' while more detailed categories can address specific claims about ``Vaccine Safety and Effectiveness.''

-Our framework, \LLMTaxo, clusters semantically similar factual claims, identifies distinct ones, and generates topics at multi-granularities, thus organizing claims into a hierarchical taxonomy with broad, medium, and detailed topics.
-The LLMs have rich background knowledge that is not only applicable now but also in the future while the online content changes over time.
-By leveraging the advanced capabilities of LLMs and few-shot learning, the framework minimizes human involvement and automates the time-intensive task of categorizing claims while maintaining adaptability to the evolving nature of social media discourse.
+Our framework, \LLMTaxo, organizes factual claims into a coherent hierarchical taxonomy by clustering semantically similar claims, identifying distinct ones, and generating topics at multiple levels of granularity---broad, medium, and detailed.
+Leveraging the rich background knowledge of LLMs and few-shot learning, \LLMTaxo\ minimizes human involvement and automates the categorization process.
+It effectively addresses challenges such as semantic variability (the expression of similar ideas in diverse ways) and ensures scalability and adaptability to social media discourse across various datasets and topic domains.

-We addressed multiple challenges presented in developing \LLMTaxo.
-One key challenge lies in the semantic variability of claims, where similar ideas are conveyed differently. \LLMTaxo\ addresses this by clustering and identifying distinct claims.
-Another challenge is the scalability and applicability of the framework across diverse datasets and domains.
-To tackle this, we incorporate few-shot in-context learning for LLMs, enabling them to be easily adapted to large datasets and various domains.
-To demonstrate the generalizability of \LLMTaxo, we evaluated it using carefully designed metrics across three distinct datasets from different topics and data sources, including posts from \textit{X} (formerly Twitter) and Facebook, covering topics such as COVID-19 vaccines, climate change, and cybersecurity.